ComfyUI Extension: ComfyUI-RequestNodes

 Introduction

-ComfyUI-RequestNodes is a custom node plugin for ComfyUI that provides functionality for sending HTTP requests.
+ComfyUI-RequestNodes is a custom node plugin for ComfyUI that provides functionality for sending HTTP requests and related utilities.
 Currently, it includes the following nodes:

-• Get Node: Sends GET requests and retrieves responses.
+• Get Request Node: Sends GET requests and retrieves responses.

-• Post Node: Sends POST requests and retrieves responses.
+• Post Request Node: Sends POST requests and retrieves responses.

-• Key/Value Node: Creates key/value pairs for building request parameters or headers.
+• Key/Value Node: Creates key/value pairs for building request parameters, headers, or other dictionary-like structures.

 Test Resources